Customizing the Dashboard’s Appearance and Branding

 Mapping Ticket Fields

 Mapping ticketing fields is similar in principal to mapping regular dashboard data – you have fields that you map to a certain type, which is then compatible with different widgets.
-But ticket fields are mapped on a different page of your dashboard settings, called Ticket Data.
+But fields for ticket reporting are mapped from the ticket tools on a page called Ticker Reporting Datasets.

 Restrictions and Data Access